ROKS Chungmugong Yi Sun-sin

 ROKS Chungmugong Yi Sun-sin (DDH-975) is a Chungmugong Yi Sun-sin-class destroyer in the Republic of Korea Navy.
 She is named after the Joseon Korean admiral Yi Sun-sin with his posthumous name, Chungmugong, literally “Lord of Loyal Valor”.

 Design

 The KDX-II is part of a much larger build up program aimed at turning the ROKN into a blue-water navy.
 It is said to be the first stealthy major combatant in the ROKN and was designed to significantly increase the ROKN's capabilities.

 Construction and career

-ROKS Chungmugong Yi Sun-sin was launched on 22 May 2002 by Daewoo Shipbuilding and commissioned on 2 December 2003.
+ROKS Chungmugong Yi Sun-sin was launched on 22 May 2002 by Daewoo Shipbuilding and commissioned in November 2003.